-Picking the right venue
+Pick the right venue

 The Venue Report

-In real estate, as in life, it’s all about location, location, location—but not for the reason you think.
-Your venue should be the first thing you consider.
+In parties, as in real estate, it’s all about location, location, location.
+Your professional venue should be the first thing you consider.
 It’s ultimately the box you’re going to put everything in—so you need to pick one that suits the size and style of your crowd.

-Making a space your own
+Make a space your own

 It turns out you can force a little chemistry.
 Make your party the kind of place where people are interacting in the way you want.
 (This should factor into your venue-picking, but there’s a lot you can “build out” after the fact.)
 Not sure what we mean?
 Consider these examples:

-For an event with a signing, product sale, or meet-and-greet: consider the receiving line at a wedding.
+— For an event with a signing, product sale, or meet-and-greet: Consider the receiving line at a wedding.
 You want a clear path for guests to file through, interact at the designated spot, and exit.
 You’ll also want an associate or two to act as ushers.

-For an event where you want to encourage mingling: build out nooks, tables, seated areas, or something similarly hospitable and slightly removed from the party throng to give people places to talk.
+— For an event where you want to encourage mingling: Build out nooks, tables, seated areas, or something similarly hospitable and slightly removed from the party throng to give people places to talk.

-Building in a surprise (and delight)
+Create a moment of surprise (and delight)

 Instagram (@gryphandivyrose, @thelondonmummy)

-This one is short but so important that it needs its own section: rehearse your event.
+This tip is short but so important that it needs its own section: rehearse your social event.
 Walk through your event before set-up, during, and right before launch.
 Put together a “run of show” to feel out the space.
 Assign a point person that will solve any issues that arise once the party kicks into high gear.

-Pack a first aid kit (really!).
+— Pack a first aid kit (really!).

-Take more photos than you think necessary.
+— Take more photos than you think necessary.

-Plan a post-mortem with your co-hosts (or just yourself) for the next event.
+— Plan a post-mortem with your co-hosts (or just yourself) for the next event.

-Get some rest.
-You earned it.
+— Get some rest.
+You earned it as the event coordinator.

-“Saint-Preux – Black” by Paperless Post, “Ocean Wave” by Gray Malin
+“Saint-Preux – Black” by Paperless Post, “Ocean Wave” by Gray Malin for Paperless Post

 Hero Image: Creative Edge